Frequently asked questions about TPE

 - Impacts what products or services market wants

-What's the difference between analyse and explain exam marks?
+What's the difference between Analysis / Application and Synthesis / Evaluation exam marks?

 How do I study for TPE?